isabella232/cf-networking-notes/garden-api-changes.md

 ##Summary
-The Garden API makes assumptions that make container networking difficult, especially for supporting 3rd party network plugins.
+The Garden API contains assumptions that cause problems for pluggable container networking.

-We propose that networking be configured immutably at startup and modeled a collection of named drivers.
-Specifically:
+We propose that networking be configured immutably at startup and modeled as a collection of named drivers:
-- At container create time, the Garden client provides to the Garden server an ordered list of zero or more named network drivers to execute, along with any config needed for each driver
+- At container create time, the Garden client provides to the Garden server an ordered list of zero or more named network plugins to execute, along with any config needed for each
-- Metrics & info about networks can be retrieved by network driver name.
+- Metrics & info about networks can be retrieved by network plugin name.

 ##Problem
 In the magical world of pluggable container networking, a container may end up with more than one